Nanobody Aggregation

 Reference: Honegger A., Plückthun A. (2001) Yet another numbering scheme for immunoglobulin variable domains: an automatic modeling and analysis tool.
 J. Mol.
 Biol., 309, 657–670.

 - Wolfguy: The Wolfguy scheme is also structural-based.
-It defines CDRs as a combined definition from the Kabat and CHothia schemes.
+It defines CDRs as a combined definition from the Kabat and Chothia schemes.

 Reference: Bujotzek A, Dunbar J, Lipsmeier F et al. Prediction of VH–VL domain orientation for antibody variable domain modeling.
 Proteins Struct.
 Funct.
 Bioinforma.
 2015;83:681–95.
 10.1002/prot.24756.